Oceanweather (OWI) was approached to produce a wind and

 wave models.
 Currently, our global model is run twice per

-day and several high-resolution nested models are run up-to
+day and several high-resolution nested models are run up to

-4 times per day.
+four times per day.
 The resulting wave fields are then validated

 in realtime against all available observational data.